carlonicora/RAW/jinx.md

 ##### Scenes

 1. What is the "normal life" and how do you do to make the player characters to feel a burning Need? (between points 1 and 2)
-2. How do you enhance the need, making the PCs say YES to your adventure? (between points 2 and 3)
+2. How do you enhance the need, making the player characters say YES to your adventure? (between points 2 and 3)
-3. What is the first part of the adventure which makes them the PCs feel confident? (between points 3 and 4)
+3. What is the first part of the adventure which makes them the player characters feel confident? (between points 3 and 4)
 4. What do the Player Characters go through to make them feel very low, reaching the point they decide to truly commit to an internal change that will give them power? (between points 4 and 5)
 5. What do the players do to prepare to win what they perceive to be the most important battle? (between points 5 and 6)
 6. What is that the player characters fails so spectacularly that they have to re-think their goals? (between points 6 and 7)